derekp8899/twittersimulator/README.txt

   decide when to end the simulation print results

-begin gather sources for lit review paper
+begin gather sources for lit review paper -- done